DefinetlyNotAI/Logicytics/REFACTORING JOB.md

       - Filecode: First letter of file EXCEPT _files where its first 2 letters
       - Errorcode: U -> Unknown, G -> General (exception as e), P -> Privileges error
       - Functioncode: X -> Unknown, ANY-OTHER-LETTER -> The first letter of the function, BA -> Base code, not function
-      - Each code is the first letters of the name
+    - Each code is the first letters of the name✅
-8) Zips any made data and files
+8) Zips any made data and files✅
-9) When a zip file is made, a HASH is supplied with it of the zip file
+9) When a zip file is made, a HASH is supplied with it of the zip file✅
-10) Delete all logs in event viewer
+10) Delete all logs in event viewer⚙️
 11) Incorporate the _files
 ---